-The Soutpansberg stretches 130 kilometres from West to East through the Limpopo region.
+The Soutpansberg mountains stretches 130 kilometres from West to East through the Limpopo region.
 The salt pans situated at the foot of its northwestern slopes are still being mined.
-The area incorporates natural forests, indigenous bush characterised by the remarkable shape of the baobab tree, wonderful wildlife, a profusion of birds and exiting adventure opportunities.
+The area incorporates natural forests, indigenous bush characterised by the remarkable shape of the Baobab tree, wonderful wildlife, a profusion of birds and exiting adventure opportunities.

 The Soutpansberg is the gateway to Zimbabwe, Botswana and Mozambique and attractions such as Mapungubwe National Park, the Kruger National park, Victoria Falls and the game reserves in the Tuli Block area.